Arxivar/PluginGenerator/docs/classes/userservice.md

 ▸ **hasRole**(roleName: *`any`*): `any`

-*Defined in services/externals/UserService.ts:219*
+*Defined in services/externals/UserService.ts:255*

+DEPRECATED Use [UserService.isInRole](userservice.md#isinrole) instead.
 Check if the currently logged user has a certain role enabled

 **Parameters:**